 2- Procurement of the product should be strictly as per the buyers demand.

-3- Get in contact with any agency which can do the pre-shipment quality inspection because foreign buyers basically focus upon the quality and other specifications.
+3- Get in contact with any agency which can do the pre-shipment quality inspection because foreign buyers basically focus upon the quality and other specifications which their country government demands.

 4- Exporters can also get funding from commercial banks for pre-shipment and post-shipment with low-interest rates.
 It helps to cover up the transportation, packaging, raw material, and so on.